lfurtkevicova/gislab-my-notes/docs/start.rst

 :ref:`GIS.lab Web <gislab-web>` and :ref:`GIS.lab Mobile <gislab-mobile>` are, and we even tell you how to install and how to use every of these pieces in the most efficient way.

+Firstly, there are sections related to introduction like :ref:`Learning about the pieces <about>` or :ref:`Useful terms <terms>`.
+To distinguish between different kinds of information we use some typographical and stylistic features, see chapter
+:ref:`Conventions used in this documentation <conventions>`.
+In case you feel sufficiently familiar with all the introductory parts just skip them and go straight away to :ref:`GIS.lab Manual <gislab-manual>`.